 On top of telling them you value their business, you need to show them.
 It’s always a good idea to offer something in exchange as well.
 Tell them you’d like to provide them with a gift, or a big discount, or an invite to an exclusive brand event.
-It’s also essential to make the interview short to feel like it’s not a significant time investment.
-A simple, 10 minutes interview can go a long way.
+Making the interview short is also essential to feel like it’s not a significant time investment.
+A simple 10 minutes interview can go a long way.

 What Can I Ask Them?

-For the interview, you should have a questionnaire with the most critical questions handy.
+You should have a questionnaire with the most critical questions handy for the interview.
 Here’s a list of things you should learn from the interview: